WowDevTools/Everlook/README.md

 * Model rendering is not fully fleshed out.
 * Animations are not yet supported.
 * The audio controls do nothing.
+* Wireframe rendering does not work on NVIDIA's proprietary drivers.

 ### Useful Information
 * Everlook will mark files that have been deleted in the archives with red colour and an exclamation mark icon in the file explorer.
 However, it will still allow you to access the underlying file.